bitcrush/dotsetup/README.md

 yum update && yum install git tmux vim zsh
 ```

-### Clone dotfiles repo and try to symlink the config files for each installed program
+### Clone dotfiles repo and try to symlink the config files for all installed programs
 ```bash
 ./dotsetup -a
 ```

-### Run zsh shell and make default it the default
+### Run zsh and make it the default shell
 f.e.:
 ```bash
 exec zsh
 sudo chsh -s /bin/zsh [username]
 ```

 ## TODO

-[ ] add more arrays to dotfiles()
+- [ ] add more arrays to dotfiles()
-[ ] add a flags to overwrite/backup existing dotfiles
+- [ ] add a flag to overwrite/backup existing dotfiles
-    [ ] add interactive confirmation switch
+    - [ ] add interactive confirmation switch